Schmitzi/webserv/notes.md

 <!-- -> add check for index in config to only take 1 file or change it to be abale to use more than one (just dont ignore) -->

 -> open fails because of 403 but sends 500 because it wasnt checked properly
-	maybe because of adding to output string instead of setting once and returning (dont continue?)
+	maybe because of adding to output string instead of setting once and returning (dont continue?) -> 423 tryLockFile save code and check afterwards

 <!-- -> if no default_server specified take first one as default -->

 -> check filesize (bytes to be received) before receiving bytes!

+CGI:

+-> cgi should be run in the correct direcotry (where the script is located)

+-> succesful cgi request -> FEHLER -> everything shit

+-> path info not working

+-> maybe use cgi headers??? would be cool but not a must

+-> cgi exit with not 0 should be BAD_GATEWAY and not INTERNAL_SERVER_ERROR